 - The student is able to clearly communicate the aims, methodology, and findings of the study. - The student responds to critiques of the study in a constructive and non-defensive manner. - The student can articulate further implications of the study. - The student's discussion of the study shows clear evidence of integrative engagement and reflexive implications.

-Full time - (Residential /Mode A) Portfolio Submission Cover Sheet
+Residential Portfolio Submission Cover Sheet

 STUDENT NAME:

 SUPERVISOR: DATE:

 STUDENT'S SIGNATURE: